- 1About Barefoot Ken Bob Saxton

 About Barefoot Ken Bob Saxton

 Ken Bob Saxton is the leading instructor of barefoot running in the United States of America, featured on ABC World News (2005), NPR, Runner’s World magazine, The New York Times, and many other newspapers, magazines, radio, and television appearances/mentions locally and around the world, as well as being acknowledged as the “great bearded sage” of barefoot running in the bestseller Born to Run, by Chris McDougall, who calls Ken Bob “The Master of Barefoot Running.”

 Despite not being a “real” runner, Ken Bob has completed more than 400 races barefoot, including 79 marathons barefoot (and one marathon in shoes), and one ultra-marathon (50+ kilometers).
 Ken Bob has qualified for the Boston Marathon several times and “run” it twice.
 He enjoyed completing an astounding marathon-a-month challenge in 2004 (totalling 13 marathons), which he topped with 14 marathons in 2006, including 4 marathons in a 15-day period–all barefoot.

-Ken Bob has run tens of thousands of miles barefoot, just for fun, over the past 50+ years (no precise data, since most of the running was just for fun, and Ken Bob kept a running log for only 10 of those 50+ years).
+Ken Bob has run tens of thousands of miles barefoot, just for fun, since the early 1960s; no precise data available, since most of the running was just for fun, and Ken Bob stopped keeping a running log after 10 years (because it wasn’t fun).

-“Barefoot” Ken Bob, as he is popularly known, has trained thousands of people across the country in person at his “Play-Fun-Shops” (clinics/workshops) and educated thousands of new barefoot runners throughout the world, from Mumbai to Oslo, via his popular website at BarefootRunning.com – which is the original Running Barefoot website (founded by Barefoot Ken Bob in 1997).
+“Barefoot” Ken Bob, as he is popularly known, has helped thousands of people across the United States in person at his “Play-Fun-Shops” (clinics/workshops) and educated thousands of new barefoot runners on planet Earth, from Mumbai to Oslo, via his popular website at BarefootRunning.com – which is the original Running Barefoot website (founded by Barefoot Ken Bob in 1997).
 Also, many folks from around the world enjoy going to Southern California for one (or more) of Ken Bob’s Regular Runs and Play-Fun-Shops (because workshop sounds too much like work, and clinic is too clinical).
 Shoes are optional – but most people are easily convinced they won’t need shoes by Ken Bob’s reasoning.

 - Organizer and Guru: Running Barefoot Tour (2013)